goma/goma.github.io/documentation.md

 title: Goma documentation
 ---

+# Building Goma

+For information about building goma please see our [README](https://github.com/goma/goma/blob/master/README.md).

 # Goma User Guide
 The main goma documentation is the goma user guide.
 It contains information about how goma works, how problems are set up, and documentation on many of the capabilities that